AN AD AGENCY THAT STRICTLY WORKS ON A PAY-FOR-PERFORMANCE/PARTNERSHIP BASIS

 WHO THIS WORKS FOR…

-This approach won’t work for most businesses.
-We’re guessing probably more than 99% of companies out there can’t make this work.
+Let’s face it, this approach is different, and most companies won’t be able to make this type of leap.
 But if you’re a small/medium-sized business that makes a good product (or has a good service), but are needing to increase the effects of your sales and marketing, you may be a candidate.
-(And remember, we have our own warehouse and distribution network through the manufacturing company we own that we can utilize.)
+(And, as mentioned, because we also own a manufacturing/distribution business we have our own warehouse and distribution network that we can utilize.)

 Our partnership approach can work for: